csc-training/openacc/docs/03-OpenACC-data.md

 - Unstructured data regions enable one to handle cases where allocation and freeing is done in a different scope
-- Useful for, e.g., C++ classes, Fortran modules
+- Useful for e.g. C++ classes, Fortran modules
 - `enter data` defines the start of an unstructured data region
     - C/C++: `#pragma acc enter data [clauses]`
     - Fortran: `!$acc enter data [clauses]`